darktable-org/dtorg/content/blog/2022-05-10-lets-talk-about-gamut-mapping/index.md

 ## Conclusion

 It is an understatement to say that most photographers are overwhelmed by the technicalities of color management.
-Most of them just install and use color profiles hoping they will magically solve all their issues.
+Most of us just install and use color profiles hoping they will magically solve all their issues.
 But not all color profiles are equal, some are bad and actually worse than no color management at all.

 In this mess, it is useful to recall that all the mathematics at work, no matter how advanced and complicated, only aims at emulating and predicting how the eye will see.
 So human perception is the only valid reference, meaning that you need to trust your eyes before everything else, criticize what you see: Everything is fine as long as it _looks_ fine.

-Problems occur in the open-source world, which is known to attract technically-minded people with a tendency to trust numbers over perception.
-And, while perception can be subject to many illusions, it is not only the best we have in the art world, but also the fundamental reference upon which all color manipulation/conversion mathematics is based.
+Trust your eyes!